Welcome to today's edition of the Rush 24-7 podcast.

 An analysis of Jim Ursay's AFC South division reveals a shocking lack of genuine diversity.

-Um the 208 players in the AFC South, there are no Japanese or Chinese Americans, and only two players of any kind of Hispanic descent.
+Of the 208 players in the AFC South, there are no Japanese or Chinese Americans, and only two players of any kind of Hispanic descent.

-The Institute for Diversity and Ethics and Sport at the University of Central Florida gives the NFL an A- for racial hiring practices and a C on gender hiring practices, but these grades are largely for front office jobs.
+The Institute for Diversity in Ethics and Sport at the University of Central Florida gives the NFL an A- for racial hiring practices and a C on gender hiring practices, but these grades are largely for front office jobs.

 It'd be like giving Goldman Sachs an A for hiring minority janitors.

-The real money is on the field, but then his analysis of the white-dominated positions, the white collar positions, quarterback and kicker, are especially punitive to minorities.
+The real money is on the field, but then his analysis of the white-dominated positions, the white-collar positions, quarterback and kicker, are especially punitive to minorities.

 We'll be back.

-Japanese health care system, eh?
+Japanese healthcare system, eh?

 Injured man dies after rejection by 14 hospitals.

-We don't know whether he was a vegetarian or a chiropractor, but nevertheless he died after being rejected by 14 hospitals.
+We don't know whether he was a vegetarian or a chiropractor, but nevertheless, he died after being rejected by 14 hospitals.

-They do cite the low cost of the Japanese system, but there are specialist shortages, longer hospital stays.
+Washington Post, September 7th this year, they do cite the low cost of the Japanese system, but there are specialist shortages, longer hospital stays.

-And the bottom line is Obama and Gibbs have been asked to cite a country they want to emulate healthcare and they can't name one.
+And the bottom line is, Obama and Gibbs have been asked to cite a country they want to emulate healthcare, and they can't name one.